-Ontario Birth Injury Lawyers
+About our Toronto Birth Injury Lawyers Alliance (BILA)

 The Birth Injury Lawyers Alliance of Canada is a national network of personal injury and medical malpractice lawyers who specialize in supporting families affected by birth injuries.
 Our members are knowledgeable and caring advocates with access to experts in all aspects of birth injury to advocate for children and families.

-Ontario Birth Injury Lawyer
+Our Ontario Canada Birth Injury Lawyer

 Richard received the Distinguished Service Award for his dedication to the profession by the Ontario Bar Association in 2015.
 Richard is also a member of the Holland Group, an organization that supports equitable access to justice in medical malpractice cases.
 Both writer and lecturer, he regularly presents to professional groups, including physicians, nurses and lawyers.